 Clinical Trials in COPD at the Breathe Chicago Center©

-LEEP (Losartan Effects on Emphysema Progression) is a clinical trial for adults over the age of 40 who have mild to severe Chronic Obstructive Pulmonary Disease (COPD).
-The purpose of this study is to learn how a medicine called losartan may help people who have COPD with emphysema, which is defined as lung tissue damage created over time.
-Participants are followed for 1 year.
-LEEP is sponsored by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+LEEP (Losartan Effects on Emphysema Progression) was a clinical trial for adults over the age of 40 who have mild to severe Chronic Obstructive Pulmonary Disease (COPD).
+The purpose of this study was to learn how a medicine called losartan may help people who have COPD with emphysema, which is defined as lung tissue damage created over time.
+Participants were followed for 1 year.
+LEEP was sponsored by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+The LEEP study has been completed.

 PELICAn (PEer-Led o2 Info-line for patients and Caregivers) tested whether a patient-centered telephone support increased adherence and improved the health of patients with Chronic Obstructive Pulmonary Disease (COPD) using supplemental oxygen.
 PELICAn was funded by the Patient-Centered Outcomes Research Institute (PCORI).